EtienneCmb/visbrain/docs/sleep.rst

     * Sampling frequency
     * Down-sampling frequency
 * Sleep statistics (*All values are expressed in minutes*):
-    * Time in Bed (TIB) : total duration of the hypnogram.
+    * Time in Bed (TIB) : total duration of the hypnogram
-    * Total Dark Time (TDT) : duration of the hypnogram from beginning to last period of sleep.
+    * Total Dark Time (TDT) : duration of the hypnogram from beginning to last period of sleep
-    * Sleep Period Time (SPT) : duration from first to last period of sleep.
+    * Sleep Period Time (SPT) : duration from first to last period of sleep
     * Wake After Sleep Onset (WASO) : duration of wake periods within SPT
-    * Sleep Efficiency (SE) : TST / TDT * 100 (%).
+    * Sleep Efficiency (SE) : TST / TDT * 100 (%)
-    * Total Sleep Time (TST) : SPT - WASO.
+    * Total Sleep Time (TST) : SPT - WASO
-    * W, N1, N2, N3 and REM : sleep stages duration.
+    * W, N1, N2, N3 and REM : sleep stages duration
-    * Latencies : latencies of sleep stages from the beginning of the record.
+    * Latencies : latencies of sleep stages from the beginning of the record

 .. _scoringtab:

 Scoring
 +++++++

 This tab contains the scoring table, i.e. where each stage start and finish.
-For further informations about how to score your hypnogram see :ref:`hypnogram_scoring`
+For further informations about how to score your hypnogram see :ref:`hypnogram_scoring`.

 .. _detectiontab:

 Detections
 ++++++++++

-Perform semi-automatic detection.
-For a full tutorial see :ref:`apply_detection`
+Perform semi-automatic detection of phasic events, such as sleep spindles, K-complexes, rapid eye movements...For a full tutorial see :ref:`apply_detection`.

 .. _annotationtab: